7BenJ7/BenJMenu/README.md

 The menus has basic visual quality and audio volume settings, accessibilty options like coloblind parameters and rebinds system

+## Set up :

+- 1.1 Go to your project's root in folders explorer
+- 1.2 Create a folder "Plugins" if it don't exist
+- 1.3 Paste the version of this plugin in the "Plugins" folder
+- 1.4 Restart the engine

+- 2.1 Go to plugins
+- 2.2 Enable this plugin if it isn't the case
+- 2.3 Enable the "Common UI" plugin

+- 3.1 Go to Project Settings
+- 3.2 Set the Game Instance as BP_BenJMenu_GameInstance
+- 3.3 Go yo Engine - Enhanced Input -> Enhanced Input -> User Settings and enable "Enable User Settings"

 ## Screenshots from Croquettes Gang

 <figure>